aferust/raspicamcvd/README.md

 - raspicam is faster than built-in video capturing interface of opencv when you use rp official camera.

 ## How to use
-- compile c interface using cmake and provide required linkages for your test app
+- compile c/c++ interface using cmake and provide required linkages for your test app
 ```d
 import opencvd;
 import raspicamcvd;